mapossum/spa/README.md

 Various ArcGIS 10.x help and documentation, most of these items will be posted on the course website.

 ##Required Software:
 ArcGIS 10.x – This software is installed on all the Lab machines.
 You can also receive a student version from the instructor free of charge to install on your own machine.
-You will not use this software product for the first 3 weeks.
+You will not use this software product for the first 3 weeks, but you may want to install it, just so that you will have python already installed on your system.

 Python 2.7 or 2.8 – This software installs with ArcGIS.
 It can also be downloaded and installed for free from the following website: www.python.org.

+##Grading Policy
+#### Graduate
+Lecture: 35% Midterm, 40% Final, 25% Paper
+Lab: 80% Lab Assignments, 20% Project
+#### Undergraduate
+Lecture: 45% Midterm, 50% Final, 5% Paper
+Lab: 85% Lab Assignments, 15% Project